 You can view the entire text of Notes to accounts of the company for the latest year

-Year End :2024-03
+Year End :2025-03

 ii.
 Rights, preferences and restrictions attached to equity shares

 The Company declares and pays dividends in Indian rupees.
 The dividend proposed by the Board of Directors is subject to approval of shareholders in the ensuing Annual General Meeting, except in case of interim dividend.
+In the event of

-In the event of liquidation of the Company, the holders of equity shares will be entitled to receive the remaining assets of the Company, after distribution of all preferential amounts in proportion of their shareholding.
+liquidation of the Company, the holders of equity shares will be entitled to receive the remaining assets of the Company, after distribution of all preferential amounts in proportion of their shareholding.
+The Company has only one class of equity shares having a par value of ?10 per share.
+Each holder of equity shares is entitled to one vote per share.

 (b) The above loans are secured by pari-passu first charge on property, plant and equipment (both present and future) and second charge (hypothecation) on the current assets of the Company.
 The term loans of 1 & 3 from banks are also secured by way of personal guarantees extended by Dr. Davuluri Rama Mohan Rao and Davuluri Sucheth Rao which was released w.e.f October 10, 2023.

-(d) All the above loans carry interest in the range of 1.8% to 8.6% per annum as at March 31, 2024 (March 31, 2023: 1.8% to 9.6% per annum).
+(d) All the above loans carry interest in the range of 1.8% to 9.0% per annum as at March 31,2025 (March 31,2024: 1.8% to 8.6% per annum).

 Gratuity

 The Company has a defined benefit funded gratuity plan.
 Every employee who has completed five years or more of service gets a gratuity on departure at 15 days salary (last drawn salary) for each completed year of service.
 The Company has subscribed to a group gratuity scheme of Life Insurance Corporation of India (LIC), Kotak Gratuity Group Plan and SBI Life.
-Under the said policy, the eligible employees are entitled for gratuity upon their resignation or in the event of death in lumpsum after deduction of necessary taxes up to a maximum limit of H20.
+Under the said policy, the eligible employees are entitled for gratuity upon their resignation or in the event of death in lumpsum after deduction of necessary taxes up to a maximum limit of ?20.

 Performance Obligation:

-Sale of products: Performance obligation in respect of sale of goods is satisfied when control of the goods is transferred to the customer, generally on delivery of the goods and payment is generally due as per the terms of contract with customers
+Sale of products: Performance obligation in respect of sale of goods is satisfied when control of the goods is transferred to the customer, generally on delivery of the goods and payment is generally due as per the terms of contract with customers.

 Sale of services: The performance obligation in respect of maintenance services is satisfied over a period of time and acceptance of the customer.
 In respect of these services, payment is generally due upon completion of maintenance period based on time elapsed and acceptance of the customer.
 In certain non-standard contracts, where the Company provides warranties in service of consumer durable goods, the same is accounted for as a separate performance obligation and a portion of the transaction price is allocated based on its relative standalone prices.
 The performance obligation for the warranty service is satisfied over a period of time based on time elapsed.